kgateway-dev/kgateway/docs/content/guides/integrations/google_cloud/_index.md

     --global
 ```

-In the Gloogle Console, you can find the resource at **VPC Network -> External IP Addresses**.
+In the Google Console, you can find the resource at **VPC Network -> External IP Addresses**.
 You can filter by the name.

 ![LB Address]({{% versioned_link_path fromRoot="/img/gcp-lb-address.png" %}})